KROL

-KROL (1430 AM) is a News & Talk & Classic Rock format.
+KROL (1430 AM) is a radio station which recently changed from classic country to a CHR format.
 It is licensed to Carrollton, Missouri, United States.
 The station is currently owned by Miles Carter, through licensee Carter Media LLC.
 KROL is re-broadcast by an FM translator (K267BN, Bosworth, Missouri, 101.3 MHz).

 On June 16, 2013, the then-KAOL changed their format from classic country to Contemporary Hit Radio (as "The Grenade").
 Classic country moved to sister station KRLI 103.9 FM (Malta Bend, Missouri), which had started with a nostalgia/variety format and later switched to Contemporary Hit Radio.
-In July 4, 2019, KAOL Drop CHR For Stunting All Patty Shukla Music, on July 23, 2019, KAOL Flip To Classic Rock As & Change Letter To KROL As “1430 KROL” & Move With KOQL & KMXV Is Only Top 40 in Missouri?

 KAOL had previously run a sports format until May 2011.